Validating Studies with EYS606

-EYS606 is a novel non-viral gene therapy approach being developed for the treatment of chronic non-infectious uveitis (CNIU).
+EYS606 is a novel non-viral gene therapy approach that was developed for the treatment of chronic non-infectious uveitis (CNIU).
 CNIU, which meets the criteria for a rare disease (affecting 250,000 patients in North America and Europe), is a sight-threatening immune-mediated inflammatory disease that causes inflammation in the eye that can lead to severely reduced vision or blindness resulting from ocular tissue damage.
 Uveitis affects people of all ages and may be triggered by another underlying condition.

 People with chronic non-infectious uveitis in the US